 Halloween Wreath from an Old T-Shirt from Zing Zing Tree

-Easy Paper Fan Halloween Decorations from Our Little House in the Country
+Easy Paper Fan DIY Halloween Decorations from Our Little House in the Country

 Front Porch Spiderweb from Lalymom (above)